Fujifilm GF 20-35mm f/4 R WR Review

 I took the GF 20-35mm f/4 R WR out cycling on a beautiful day before the snow arrived, then had a blast for a few days when Vancouver was covered in more snow than I ever recall seeing.

-On New Year’s Day, I wrapped things up with a hike in the beautiful Whytecliff Park area just outside Vancouver.
+I wrapped things up on New Year’s Day by hiking in the beautiful Whytecliff Park area just outside Vancouver.

-I no longer rely on zoom lenses for my work or personal projects but can certainly see the appeal of having a lens such as the GF 20-35mm f/4 R WR.
-Especially when the quality is as good as it is with this lens.
+I no longer depend on zoom lenses for my work or personal projects, but I can certainly see the appeal of having a lens like the GF 20-35mm f/4 R WR, especially considering the quality this lens offers.

 It is a joy to work with and is well-balanced on my GFX 50R.
-I suspect it would be even better on either the GFX 100S or GFX 50S II due to the fact that these cameras have larger grips.
+However, due to the larger grips on the GFX 100S or GFX 50S II, I suspect it would be even better.

-Autofocus speed is more than adequate for the type of photos you see in this review.
+The autofocus speed is adequate for the photos you see in this review.

 Image Quality

-The image quality from the GF 20-35mm f/4 R WR is downright stunning.
-I viewed my sample gallery on a 4K monitor and see sharp images right into the corners with a clarity and color rendition that you would expect from a lens in this price range.
+The image quality from the GF 20-35mm f/4 R WR is truly stunning.
+I viewed my sample gallery on a 4K monitor and noticed sharp images from the center to the corners, featuring the clarity and color rendition expected from a lens in this price range.
 It certainly did not disappoint.

-In fact, I reduce the sharpness in Capture One to around 90 and often reduce the contrast in some of the images in order to minimize an otherwise clinically sharp look.
+I reduce the sharpness in Capture One to around 90 and often reduce the contrast in some images to minimize an otherwise clinically sharp look.

 Please see more sample images at the end of the review and click to view images up to 2500 pixels wide.